tasox/LogRM/README.md

 ## Time Bomb

 TimeBomb is useful when you landed on a network host and you want to get a notification when the user is logged of and be able to use an RDP (Remote Desktop) connection.
 If the user has a remote desktop with another network host and after logging out left the remote desktop open then you could move into the network from an existing forgotten RDP connection.
-In the background function uses 4624,4647 events and search for current login users.
 You can create a timer without creating or editing windows schedules and leave the host untouched.
-You have 3 option when you create a timeBob:
+You have 3 option when you create a timeBomb:

 1) now
 2) once
 3) trigger

+Timebom uses the following events:

+1) Information Event ID (4778) - A session was reconnected to a Window Station
+2) Information Event ID (4779) - A session was disconnected from a Window Station
+3) Information Event ID (4800) - The workstation was locked
+4) Information Event ID (4801) - The workstation was unlocked
+5) Information Event ID (4802) - The screen saver was invoked
+6) Information Event ID (4803) - The screen saver was dismissed

 Tip1: Give as much as possible amount of entries in -newest parameter.
 For example: 5000